savelee/dialogflow-cx-labs/labs/lab1.md

 "The longsleeve of The Goo Fighters size S costs $30.
 Shall I continue to order?"
 ```

-> aside positive
+>
 **Note:** This use case shows how powerful Dialogflow CX really is!
-Of course you could build retail agents with [Dialogflow ES](https://cloud.google.com/dialogflow/es/docs), but you can't reuse intents, and keeping context and parameters are limited, so you would need to address this by manually coding back-end fulfillments (and would require developers).
+Of course you could build retail agents with [Dialogflow ES](https://cloud.google.com/dialogflow/es/docs?utm_source=codelabs&utm_medium=et&utm_campaign=CDR_lee_aiml_leedialogflowlabs_cx_&utm_content=-), but you can't reuse intents, and keeping context and parameters are limited, so you would need to address this by manually coding back-end fulfillments (and would require developers).
 In Dialogflow CX, the conversational architect can model these complex flows as a state machine and reuse design elements such as intents.

 Let's first start with connecting the pages.